 Our stance on the Royals hardened in our teens to our outright dismissal now.
 Although for many on the right, in particular, it’s a daily part of their lives.

-Popular tabloids such as the Daily Mail constantly feature any sort of Royal-related news.
+But these days popular tabloids such as the Daily Mail constantly feature any sort of Royal-related news.
 The readership laps it up without restraint.
 We saw one feature article documenting how Princess Kate dropped a bottle of water.

 This was a sweeping article of 1,000 words with high-quality images.
 She dropped the bottle of water, then picked it up.